Christianalamassi/First-js-project/README.md

 ### Unfixed Bugs
 - In the end of the score area will show you just 14 points instead 15 points.
 - The Click sound isn't available with volume control but isn't loud.

+## Deployment

+### The site was deployed to GitHub pages through the following steps:

+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the main
+- Once the main has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The live link is here [Dice Game](https://christianalamassi.github.io/First-js-project/)

 ## Credits